In this article, we ask what yoga is, we look for any evidence of its health benefits and outline any health risks.

 The benefits of yoga for people with diabetes is also a topic covered by Diabetes UK.

 While much research has explored the potential benefits of yoga for reducing stress, current research (2020) suggests potential benefits for our immune system: yoga helps to reduce well-known inflammatory indicators in our bodies, for instance cytokines (‘signalling’ proteins that help control inflammation).

 More research is needed here, as this is an interesting line of inquiry.

 Can the research on yoga be trusted?

-Many clinical trials have been designed to assess its therapeutic effects and benefits.
-While these trials are often promising questions are frequently asked about the way the research was conducted.
-The verdict is often that more research is needed.
-An example is a 2014 review of the effectiveness of yoga as a treatment for hypertension – which concluded that the evidence was encouraging but inconclusive.
+Many clinical trials have been designed to assess yoga’s therapeutic effects and benefits.
+While these trials are often promising, questions are frequently asked about the way in which the research has been conducted.
+The verdict is often that ‘more research is needed’, as in the case of this 2017 review of yoga as a treatment for depression.

 There are also questions about the amount of yoga people should do and in what form.